We're here to support you through your claim

 We’re here to support you through your claim.
 If you have a question, simply give us a call on 1300 366 214 and we can discuss what you need and answer any questions you have.

-It depends on the type of claim you’re making and your particular circumstances, here’s a general guide:
+It depends on the type of claim you’re making and your circumstances, here’s a general guide:

-• Total and permanent disablement claims can take up to (but typically no longer than) six months.
+- Total and permanent disablement claims can take up to (but typically no longer than) 6 months.

-• Total salary continuance claims can take up to (but typically no longer than) two months.
+- Income protection claims can take up to (but typically no longer than) 2 months.

-You will be notified by the insurer if your claim will take a longer time to process.
+You will be notified by us or the insurer if your claim will take a longer time to process.

 Insurance is offered as part of many of our super plans and is provided by an external insurer.

-Once a claim is lodged, we won’t be able to see what the status of your claim is until an outcome is generated, but we can check-in on your behalf, especially if you’re not receiving documentation within the timeframes the insurer has promised.
+Once a claim is lodged, we can check-in on your behalf, especially if you’re not receiving documentation within the timeframes the insurer has promised.

 If a claim is declined, we’ll also review the outcome to understand why.
-If we find that your claim should have been approved, we’ll work with the insurer to overturn the decision.
+If after our review, our view is that your claim should have been approved, we’ll work with the insurer to overturn the decision.

 Finally, if a claim is approved, we will organise the payment of that claim through to you.